mqAncientHistory/cityOfRome/_Blogs/ZoeSims_MarketsTrajan/Market.md

 {% include lightbox.html
 caption="*Figure 5.* Bonding courses as seen on the ground floor of the hemicycle.
-Photo by Professor Ray Laurence" image="Markets/TMFigure5.png" width="4032" height="3024" %}
+Photo by Ray Laurence" image="Markets/TMFigure5.png" width="4032" height="3024" %}